git-for-windows/git-for-windows.github.io/File-names,-Branch-names,-Path-quotation,-Executable-bit-and-file-modes,-core.FileMode.md

 # core.FileMode

 The core.FileMode configuration records, for the locally cloned repository, the local file system semantics (i.e. is it case sensitive / case preserving or not).
 DO NOT change this, unless it is actually set wrong.
-Git will trust this setting and miss-setting it may cause unexpected effects and damage - Don't do it, the internet, as ever, is probably wrong.
+Git will trust this setting and mis-setting it may cause unexpected effects and damage - Don't do it, the internet, as ever, is probably wrong.

 From https://git-scm.com/docs/git-config#git-config-corefileMode
 > Tells Git if the executable bit of files in the working tree is to be honored.